 This involves a six-stage implementation pathway:

-Phase 1 – preparation
+Phase 1 – preparation and gathering evidence

 The specialty reviews are led by clinicians who are experts in their field and understand the disciplines and services they are reviewing.
 They examine trust data looking for unwarranted variations; differences between trusts in areas such as effective procedures, length of hospital stay, infection rates and costs.
-GIRFT analyses data from multiple data sources, including Hospital Episode Statistics, NHS Litigation Authority, and relevant data streams for each clinical area, including registry and professional body data.
+GIRFT analyses data from multiple data sources, including Hospital Episode Statistics, NHS Resolution, and relevant data streams for each clinical area, including registry and professional body data.

 Phase 2 – data pack distribution